nadav96/rocketsam/readme.md

 rocketsam add event api hello -e /hello
 # build all of the functions and creates a SAM template
 rocketsam build all

+# Run the function in docker
+rocketsam invoke hello

 # deploy the stack to AWS
 rocketsam deploy